WWE is in a boom period – but it may soon be wrestling with a problem | Ryan Coogan

 Well, maybe cool isn’t the right word – that’s wishful thinking on my part – but it’s definitely experiencing a surge in popularity.
 This has largely been due to a change of management and creative direction at WWE, which remains king of the wrestling landscape, and has finally made the bold decision to stop actively antagonising its fans and instead give them what they ask for (well… mostly – we still remember the rubber chicken).

-Tonight could see the limits of that generosity tested though, as WWE holds its annual Survivor Series pay-per-view.
-While the event is likely to be a fun watch for all the usual reasons (simulated violence, body oil, etc), rumours abound online that it could see the return of the company’s most controversial figure: CM Punk.
+Last night saw the limits of that generosity tested though, as WWE held its annual Survivor Series pay-per-view.
+While the event was hugely fun for all the usual reasons (simulated violence, body oil, etc), it also saw the return to the company of one of wrestling’s most controversial figures: CM Punk.

 If you aren’t familiar, Punk was a darling of the early-2000s independent wrestling scene.
 He was an enigmatic, anti-authority, electric presence, and in contrast to most wrestlers there was essentially no difference between Phil Brooks the man and CM Punk the character.
 He joined WWE in 2005, quickly becoming a fan favourite, as he acted as a kind of mouthpiece for those fans who had started to turn on the promotion in the years following the company’s bloody and provocative heyday, when it had taken steps to repackage itself as a more family-friendly product.